pdxiv/claude-adventure/scott-adams-engine.md

 2. **Limited vocabulary**: Words are typically matched only on the first few letters, which can cause ambiguity.

-3. **Item carrying limit**: Use containers or storage locations to help the player manage inventory.
+3. **Object carrying limit**: Use containers or storage locations to help the player manage inventory.

 4. **Linear action processing**: Actions are checked in order, which can lead to unexpected behavior if not carefully designed.